 Future Engineering Faculty and Professionals Workshop Series

 Welcome to the Future Engineering Faculty and Professionals (FEFP) Workshops information page.
-The FEFP workshop series is hosted by the College of Engineering Graduate Programs.
+The FEFP workshop series is hosted by the College of Engineering Office of Graduate Education.
 Please use the information provided on this website to learn more about FEFP and how to prepare for a workshop.

 Why You Should Attend